Upgrading VMware Postgres

 This topic describes how to upgrade VMware Postgres from a major or a minor version.

-If you are upgrading from a previous major release (10.x, 11.x or 12.x), follow the steps in Upgrading from an Older Major Version.
+If you are upgrading from a previous VMware Postgres major release, like 10.x, follow the steps in Upgrading from an Older Major Version.

-If you are upgrading from an older minor release (for example 13.2 to 13.4), follow the steps in Upgrading from an Older Minor Version.
+If you are upgrading from a previous minor release, follow the steps in Upgrading from an Older Minor Version.

-VMware Postgres 13.4 supports the ability to upgrade from prior VMware Postgres major versions to 13.4.
+VMware Postgres 11.13 supports the ability to upgrade from the 10.x VMware Postgres major version to 11.13.
 The steps rely on the open source Postgres

-Existing Patroni customers that wish to move to 13.4 (and later) must follow the instructions in Migrating from Patroni High Availability to pg_auto_failover.
+Note: Existing Patroni customers that wish to move to 12.4 (and later) must follow the instructions in Migrating from Patroni High Availability to pg_auto_failover.

 - Download the VMware Postgres Server RPM distribution from VMware Tanzu Network.

 - Any extensions installed on the older Postgres server must be manually added to the new release.
 Alternatively, remove them from the older Postgres cluster before starting the upgrade.